Voyageur II Clothing and Equipment

 ☐ 1 sleeping pad (Thermarest) and repair kit – we recommend a full-length sleeping pad as it offers more insulation from the permafrost ground.
 If you sleep cold, Exped makes down sleeping pads that are lighter weight and warmer, but cost more.

 ☐ 1 sleeping bag liner (optional) – a fleece or silk liner is good if you sleep cold.
 Also helps keep sleeping bag cleaner.
+Even cotton works.

 ☐ Dry bags – make sure they are in good shape and of good quality (welded seams, good closure, good material).
 Do NOT bring garbage bags.
+It may be difficult to dry items for days at a time, so dry bags will be a great way to prevent wet sleeping bags.

 Feet are important!
 52 days of whitewater, upstream, portaging etc. is very hard on shoes.
 Footwear will take an incredible beating on a trip like this.
 You (and the rest of the group) cannot afford to have your shoes fail.
 Make sure soles, seams, etc. are all in top shape.
 Brand new footwear is often ready for the trash after a VII.

 ☐ 1 pair of light hiking shoes/boots – to be your wet shoes.
 Look for something with durable but good grip soles – you are going to do an awful lot of wet walking.
 They should be comfortable to wear and fit over neoprene/Gore-Tex socks.
 If ankle problems are not an issue, trail runners can be very light-weight and have good traction.
+You will be portaging, dragging, and possibly swimming in these.

 ☐ 1 pair of runners – to be dry shoes/back up wet shoes.
 Hiking opportunities await you!